chrisisbd/Starbase/README.md

     Empty folders are by default ignored by git if you wish an empty folder to be included in your commits and pushes you must add a .gitkeep file to the folder first.

+Building on Mac OS X

+    TO BE DONE ...

+Building on Windows

+    TO BE DONE ...